gromdimon/gromdimon/README.md

 ### Hi there 👋
 I am a hardworking peacefull human being.
-Commiting and contributing as Software Developer and playing around ML.
+Do Software and sometimes play around ML.